biswas-gj/Fatema/Script.md

 **[Intro]**

 "Good [morning/afternoon], everyone!
 I’m Jannatul Fatema, and today I’ll be presenting the solution to a problem involving function mappings in the real coordinate plane.
-This problem will help us explore concepts like one-to-one functions, onto functions, and inverses.
+This problem will help us explore concepts like **one-to-one** functions, **onto** functions, and **inverses**.
 Let’s go through each part step-by-step."

 ---